butterluo/cutlass/media/docs/efficient_gemm.md

 in the output tile to each thread is chosen to maximize performance of the matrix multiply computation but does not result in efficient, coalesced loads and stores to global memory.

-The epilogue is a separate phase in which threads exchange data through shared memory then cooperatively access global memory using efficient striped access patterns.
-It is also the phase in which linear scaling and other elementwise operations may be conveniently computed using the matrix product results as inputs.
+The <u>epilogue is a separate phase in which threads exchange data through shared memory then cooperatively access global memory using efficient striped access patterns</u>.
+It is also
+<u>the phase in which linear scaling and other elementwise operations may be conveniently
+computed using the matrix product results</u> as inputs.

 CUTLASS defines several typical epilogue operations such as linear scaling and clamping, but other device-side function call operators may be used to perform custom operations.